Lukasz825700516/shprompt/README.md

 Simple c prompt with git repository and branch information

 ## install
+1. Clone repository
+1. make
-Put into your .bashrc this lines:
+1. Put into your .bashrc this lines:
 ```sh
 function prompt_command {
 	export PS1=$( path/to/shprompt )